Find a Speaker

 Rianna was recently awarded the Diana Award, in memory of Princess Diana which is one of the highest accolades for humanitarian efforts.

-Rianna will be purshing a master’s degree in dementia at UCL in September 2023, she crowdfunded over 19,000 to pursue this degree.
+Rianna will be purshing a master’s degree in dementia at UCL in September 2023, she crowdfunded over 19,000 to pursue this degree and starting her PhD in the feasibility of technology and dementia care in marginalised communities

 Rianna was featured on BBC One with Prince Harry in Buckingham Palace during the Queen’s Young Leader Ceremony in 2017 where she spoke confidently on the importance of Dementia Awareness in the Caribbean.